 You can also install prerequisite components for desktop applications by configuring a generic installer, which is known as a bootstrapper.
 For more information, see Application deployment prerequisites.

 From Visual Studio, you can create app packages for deployment to Microsoft Store.

-Windows desktop: You can deploy to the Microsoft Store starting in Visual Studio 2017 version 15.4.
+Windows desktop: You can deploy to Microsoft Store by using the Desktop Bridge starting in Visual Studio 2017 version 15.4.
 To do this, start by creating a Windows Application Packaging Project.
-For more information, see Package a desktop app for Microsoft Store.
+For more information, see Package a desktop app for Microsoft Store (Desktop Bridge).

 Deploy to a device (UWP)

-If you are deploying a UWP app for testing on a device, see Run UWP apps on a remote machine in Visual Studio.
+If you're deploying a UWP app for testing on a device, see Run UWP apps on a remote machine in Visual Studio.

 You can enable more sophisticated development and testing by deploying your applications into virtual environments.
 For more information, see Test on a lab environment.